arnobt78/Mock-Server--eBookStore/README.md

 This project sets up a mock server for the eBookStore project using `Express`, `json-server`, and `json-server-auth`.
 It serves mock data for products, featured products, orders, and users, and includes authentication and authorization.

+Backend webpage can be seen by using this URL: https://codebook-mock-server-j8n3.onrender.com

+Frontend webpage can be seen by using this URL: https://ebookstore-arnob.netlify.app

+(To view the Frontend Source Folder, Visit: https://ebookstore-arnob.netlify.app/ )

 ## Project Structure

 ```